acoli-repo/olia/modularized/Readme.md

 # OLiA Modularization

-The idea is to provide multiple independent ontologies for different components of the OLiA Reference Model, and then to build [../owl/core](../owl/core) from them.
-The files here should thus replace ../owl/core.
+TO facilitate the local management of individual components, OLiA is broken down down into several sub-vocabularies.
+All of these use the same namespaces, but they are *edited* independently in separate physical files.
+The files in this repository are used to generate the OLiA Reference Model and associated ontologies (`olia-top.owl`, `system.owl`) in [../owl/core](../owl/core).

-For building the [OLiA Reference Model](../owl/core(olia.owl), run `make`.
+For building the [OLiA Reference Model](../owl/core(olia.owl) and other core ontologies, run `make`.
 Note that this will build `../owl/core/olia.owl` only if it does not exist yet.
 In order to overwrite an existing model so, run `make refresh`.

 - `system.owl` -> `../owl/core/system.owl`  (no changes)
 	- [x] validate